hassanjawwad12/golang-from-ground-up/README.md

 ### Functions
 * Functions can be used as parameter values for other functions
 * Write a generic function once and accept the transformation required as parameter
+* You can define functions when u need them with anonymous functions instead of defining in advance
+* Anonymous functions does not have a name and thats why we cant call it anywhere else